-&lt;sup>2 A non-employee is someone who is (or is employed by) a contractor, subcontractor, vendor, consultant, or anyone providing services in the workplace.
+1. The Horizon Group Policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business with The Horizon Group.
+A non-employee is someone who is (or is employed by) a contractor, subcontractor, vendor, consultant, or anyone providing services in the workplace.
 Protected non-employees include persons commonly referred to as independent contractors, "gig" workers and temporary workers.
 Also included are persons providing equipment repair, cleaning services or any other services provided pursuant to a contract with the employer.

+2. Sexual harassment will not be tolerated.
+Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action, up to and including termination.

+3. Retaliation Prohibition: No person covered by this Policy shall be subject to adverse employment action including being discharged, disciplined, discriminated against, or otherwise subject to adverse employment action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
+The Horizon Group has a zerotolerance policy for such retaliation against anyone who, in good faith complains or provides information about suspected sexual harassment.
+Any employee of The Horizon Group who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
+Any employee, paid or unpaid intern, or non-employee working in the workplace who believes they have been subject to such retaliation should inform a supervisor, manager, or Beth Banks, Human Resources Manager.
+Any employee, paid or unpaid intern or non-employee who believes they have been a victim of such retaliation may also seek compensation in other available forums, as explained below in the section on Legal Protections.

-- 4. Sexual harassment is offensive, is a violation of our policies, is unlawful, and may subject Ethan Allen Staffing to liability for harm to targets of sexual harassment.
+4. Sexual harassment is offensive, is a violation of our policies, is unlawful, and subjects The Horizon Group to liability for harm to victims of sexual harassment.

 Harassers may also be individually subject to liability.
-Employees of every level who engage in sexual harassment, including managers and supervisors who engage in sexual harassment or who allow such behavior to continue, will be penalized for such misconduct. - 5.
-Ethan Allen Staffing will conduct a prompt and thorough investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or otherwise knows of possible sexual harassment occurring.
-Ethan Allen Staffing will keep the investigation confidential to the extent possible.
+Employees of every level who engage in sexual harassment, including managers and supervisors who engage in sexual harassment or who knowingly allow such behavior to continue, will be penalized for such misconduct.

+5. The Horizon Group will conduct a prompt, thorough and confidential investigation that ensures due process for all parties, whenever management receives a complaint about sexual harassment, or otherwise knows of possible sexual harassment occurring.
 Effective corrective action will be taken whenever sexual harassment is found to have occurred.
-All employees, including managers and supervisors, are required to cooperate with any internal investigation of sexual harassment. - 6.
-All employees are encouraged to report any harassment or behaviors that violate this policy.
-Ethan Allen Staffing will provide all employees a complaint form for employees to report harassment and file complaints. - 7.
-Managers and supervisors are required to report any complaint that they receive, or any harassment that they observe or become aware of, to their Ethan Allen Staffing Specialist. - 8.
-This policy applies to all employees, paid or unpaid interns, and non-employees and all must follow and uphold this policy.
-This policy must be provided to all employees and should be posted prominently in all work locations to the extent practicable (for example, in a main office, not an offsite work location) and be provided to employees upon hiring.
+All employees, including managers and supervisors, are required to cooperate with any internal investigation of sexual harassment.

+6. All employees are encouraged to report any harassment or behaviors that violate this policy.
+The Horizon Group will provide all employees a complaint form for employees to report harassment and file complaints.

+7. Managers and supervisors are required to report any complaint that they receive, or any harassment that they observe to Beth Banks, Arthur Banks, David Grossman, Tom Porzungolo, Marc Haber, Fern Ginder, or Cheryl Storch.